rarya618/article-api/README.md

 - Invalid tag: Tag name not provided (Error 400)
 - Invalid date: should have exactly 8 characters (Error 400)
 - Invalid date: should be a valid number (Error 400)
+- Invalid date: should be greater than 0 (Error 400)
+- Invalid date: should be 8 digits (Error 400)
 - Invalid date: year invalid (Error 400)
 - Invalid date: month invalid (Error 400)
 - Invalid date: day invalid (Error 400)